 The Alcohol, Gaming, Fuel and Tobacco Division has been designated as the authority responsible for licensing and regulating lottery schemes in this province.
 The Division deals in registering, licensing and regulating casino gaming, video lottery and charitable gaming.

-Population of Nova Scotia
+The population of Nova Scotia

 There are 921,727 people living in Nova Scotia according to the 2011 census.
 Most of the people in the province speak English (around 835,000 people) and the others speak French, Arabic, German, Chinese and a form of the Native American languages called Algonquian language.